Prasid69/Weather-Forecast/README.md

 # Weather-Forecast
-Built a weather map using html, css and javascript and used an API from openweathermap,org.
+Built a weather map using html, css and javascript and used an API from openweathermap.org